 There are no shortcuts to acquiring experience.
 You either pay for it through learning from Advisors or spend years clocking the mistakes of what others have gone through.

-Similarly, if you want to be successful in running your business, you need TWO sets of skills in addition to your technical skills.
+Similarly, if you want to run your business successfully, you need TWO skills in addition to your technical skills.

 - The Art of Business Management

 - Online Business Marketing